 There is no one right answer – I look to the hotel market for comparisons.
 That is how the consumerized version of office product will go.
 Where you have a specialized place or destination that has its own sense of self.

-If you get a good brand that can leverage local demand and build a community and bring customers from different locations into a building you will find success.
+If you get a good brand that can build local demand, build a community and bring customers from different locations into a building you will find success.
 Like the hotel market, the flex industry will have more levels that target specific customer segments and price points.

 In the market so far today we have not seen significant elasticity.
 The pricing of flex space at the moment doesn’t have the same range of pricing as rent in residential today and that will likely change in the future.